Marketing a web app

 Tracking every marketing effort and getting paying customers is what ties together the idea from being conceptual to knowing if it works in practice, as a concrete product.
 And as I’ll cover in my next post, not having a good understanding of this can ultimately lead to a failed product.

+Thanks for reading!
+Consider sharing this post with others: copy this link, or send an email.
 And follow my updates to get my latest posts.